AFM and IMN

-Patrizio Messina is a lawyer specialising in securitisations, structured finance transactions and M&A transactions of banks and financial institutions.
+Patrizio Messina is a lawyer experienced in securitisations, structured finance transactions and M&A transactions of banks and financial institutions.
 He is a Senior Partner at Orrick where he serves as Managing Partner for Europe and member of the global Management Committee.

 Since 2001 Patrizio has been named among the best Italian securitisation and structured finance lawyers by the most renowned and accredited directories (including Chambers & Partners, Legal 500, Top Legal, Legal community) winning over the years awards as best Italian lawyer in finance, securitisation, NPLS & UTP.
 The Legal 500 includes him in the Hall of Fame for Capital Markets.

 Patrizio has been a pioneer since the introduction of the Italian securitisation law in 1999.
 In 1998, he assisted in the first RMBS securitisation in Italy (structured with a dual regulatory law).
 In 1999, he participated in the drafting and study committee of the securitisation law and was advisor in one of the first RMBS securitisations in Italy under the newly introduced law.

 In his career, from 1999 to the present, he has advised on securitisations of various types of assets, such as RMBS, SMEs, leasing, consumer loans, SME financing, and healthcare receivables.
 In the last 10 years he has focused on securitisations of non-performing loans such as NPLs and UTPs, with ordinary and synthetic securitisation structures and competitive portfolios sales, assisting most Italian systemic banks to divest their non-performing loans.